breard-r/chromesoul/README.md

 ## What is chromesoul?

 Chromesoul is a minimalist NetSoul client for Google Chrome.
-It intend to connect to the NetSoul server and stay active, but does not provide all the functionalities you can expect from a real client.
+It aim to connect to the NetSoul server and stay active, but does not provide all the functionalities you can expect from a real client.

 ## Why?